 In addition to providing individualized and personalized advising, the prehealth advisors coordinate an exciting schedule of events that includes general information meetings, sessions with representatives from health professions schools, and a year-long series on exploring opportunities beyond the fields of medicine and dentistry.
 These sessions complement and reinforce information students gain through individual advising appointments and help students broaden their perspective of the health professions.

-View This Video: Learn how advisors in the Preprofessional Advising Office can help you prepare for a career in the health professions.
-View this video featuring students and the Assistant Dean for Premedical Studies.
+Learn how advisors in the Preprofessional Advising Office can help you prepare for a career in the health professions by watching the video below, which features students and the Assistant Dean for Premedical Studies.